 Term, performance and termination

-This Agreement comes into force on the date that it is signed by both Parties.
+This Agreement comes into force on the date that it is signed by all of the Parties.

-The Agreement shall continue in force until either the CNZP or the CIR terminates the Agreement or the Order in Council is revoked.
+The Agreement shall continue in force until all of the Parties agree to terminate it, or the Order in Council is revoked.

-Either Party may suspend, limit, or terminate this Agreement if it appears to that Party that the terms of the Agreement or the Order in Council are not being met or the Information sharing under this Agreement is otherwise unlawful.
+A Party may suspend, limit, or terminate its participation in this Agreement if it appears to that Party that the terms of the Agreement or the Order in Council are not being met or the Information sharing under this Agreement is otherwise unlawful.

 The obligations in the Agreement which concern confidential information and secrecy shall remain in force notwithstanding the termination of the Agreement.

-If extraordinary circumstances arise (including but not limited to earthquake, eruption, fire, flood, storm or war) which prevent either Party from performing its obligations under the Agreement, the performance of that Party’s obligations shall be suspended for as long as those extraordinary circumstances prevail.
+If extraordinary circumstances arise (including but not limited to earthquake, eruption, fire, flood, storm or war) which prevent a Party from performing its obligations under the Agreement, the performance of that Party’s obligations shall be suspended for as long as those extraordinary circumstances prevail.

 Departmental representatives